rohan-paul/Awesome-JavaScript-Interviews/Javascript/setTimeout-in-context-of-Asynchronous-Mechanism.md

 **The event loop is a first-in-first-out type of queue – callbacks are processed in order they were added to the queue.**

-## The Call Stack - Its a LIFO queue .
+## The Call Stack - Its a LIFO data structure .

 The event loop (Which on the other hand is FIFO) continuously checks the call stack to see if there’s any function that needs to run.